4-Day 4WD Camping Tour: Uluru, Kata Tjuta And Kings Canyon

 After a stop for lunch we will head to Uluru-Kata Tjuta National Park and Uluru where your guide will lead you on an interpretive walk, to hear about Aboriginal law and religion.
 You will then meet your Aboriginal Guide to have an authentic Indigenous cultural experience with an interpretive walk to Mutitjulu Waterhole to hear the stories of the unique culture of the local custodians, the Anangu people.
-This is followed by a hands-on dot painting session and you even get to keep you artwork.
 We conclude at the Cultural Centre to learn of the flora and fauna of the area.

 Watch the stunning colors of Uluru at sunset with sparkling wine and nibbles away from the crowds.
 Then settle at your remote private camp with our signature Endless Star dining experience before retiring to your swag under night sky or the comfort of your safari tent.